Seasonal & Event Marketing

 It's always a good idea to spice it up with Halloween campaign ideas specifically tailored for your online community.

-Start a Halloween challenge, such as sharing the scariest customer success story or spooky-themed user-generated content.
+Start a Halloween challenge in your community, such as sharing the scariest customer success story or spooky-themed user-generated content.
 Fitness brands like Peloton have run similar themed challenges, encouraging community members to participate and share their experiences online.
 Challenges can foster a sense of community and friendly competition.

 Organize a digital scavenger hunt on your website or social media, with clues leading to rewards like discount codes or exclusive content.
 Companies like Google have used virtual scavenger hunts to promote special events and engage users with interactive experiences.
 Scavenger hunts can gamify the shopping experience and increase customer engagement.